kshaffer/courses/auralskills4.md

 - C: mastery of all but two
 - D: mastery of all but three
 - F: anything less than D

+A *borderline* assessment counts for half of a *passing* assessment.
+All passing except for two borderline counts for a B, not a C, for example.

 Generally, students will be given at least two or three opportunities during each unit to demonstrate mastery of each concept, and only their performance on the *most recent* assessment attempt(s) will count towards the unit grade.
 More details are provided in the unit guides.